minkeiken/Airflow-ETL-by-Python/README.md

 with prdProduct_model.py, to build the final product model, we will query all three tables.
 There is data type mismatch so will convert the column to integer.

 Then, we merge the three DataFrames into a single dataframe and save it into a table with the “prd” prefix.

+finally , with dag_task_grp.py, to declare a DAG and define some properties.
+First it is the schedule interval, we will set this to nine AM, with a Cron expression.
+Then we define a start date, when this schedule should start, and we will set the catchup to false.
+Last, we set a tag for this DAG.
+Tag helps you group together multiple DAGs, and you can use it to filter DAGs from the UI.

+Under Dag we define TaskGroups to call our tasks.
+We group the related tasks under one group.
+We set the dependency between tasks and the define the order in which they should run.
+We will see the visual representation in the UI.
+Finally, We define the order of the TaskGroups and in which order Airflow should execute them.
+Once saved the completed DAG will appear in the Airflow UI.
+You will have to enable it to take effect.
+This is how we automate our ETL pipeline with Airflow.